Key Findings

 Mechanism of Involvement

-1. Collective Corporate Statement.
-Porsche AG was a named signatory to the “Never again is now” collective advertisement published in German Sunday newspapers on 22 October 2023, condemning the 7 October 2023 Hamas attack and speaking out against antisemitism.
-The statement carried approximately 106 corporate signatories including major German companies.
-No standalone, dated Porsche-branded statement on the subsequent Israeli military operations in Gaza has been identified.
+Collective Corporate Statement: Porsche AG was a named signatory to the “Never again is now” (Nie wieder ist jetzt) collective advertisement published in German Sunday newspapers on 22 October 2023, condemning the 7 October 2023 Hamas attack and expressing solidarity with Israel and opposition to antisemitism.
+The statement carried approximately 106 corporate signatories including major German companies.21 No standalone, dated corporate statement issued solely under Porsche AG’s own name addressing the subsequent Israeli military operations in Gaza has been identified.

-2. Comparative Corporate Responsiveness Asymmetry.
-Porsche AG issued a named, dated unilateral response to the 2022 Russian invasion of Ukraine - suspension of Russian vehicle deliveries and a €1 million humanitarian donation.
-The absence of an equivalent standalone Porsche-branded statement or commitment relating to Gaza is recorded as a factual asymmetry in the corporate communications record, not as an inference of political position.
+Contrast with Russia/Ukraine Response: Porsche issued a named, dated unilateral response to the 2022 Russian invasion of Ukraine - suspending vehicle deliveries to Russia and committing €1 million in humanitarian donations.
+The absence of an equivalent Porsche-branded statement or operational response to the Gaza conflict is noted as a factual asymmetry in the corporate communications record, not as a positive finding of political alignment.1920

-Volkswagen Group (Porsche AG’s majority parent) was reported in 2026 to be in talks with Israel’s Rafael Advanced Defence Systems regarding repurposing the Osnabrück plant for support infrastructure (heavy-duty transport trucks, launch units, power generators) associated with the Iron Dome air-defence system.
-Volkswagen Group CEO Oliver Blume (concurrently CEO of Porsche AG) confirmed the company was engaging with defence companies including Rafael.
-Porsche AG is not named as a party to these reported talks.
+Volkswagen Group / Rafael Talks: Press reporting in 2026 stated that Volkswagen Group - Porsche AG’s majority parent, with shared CEO Oliver Blume - was in talks with Israel’s state-owned Rafael Advanced Defence Systems to repurpose the Osnabrück plant for manufacturing support infrastructure (heavy-duty transport trucks, launch units, power generators) associated with the Iron Dome air-defence system.
+CEO Blume confirmed the company was engaging with defence companies “with Rafael being one of them.”
+Porsche AG is not named as a party to these reported talks.6

 Counter-Arguments and Evidence Limits